 As a member of the House Committee on Foreign Affairs, Bill works to review and shape U.S. foreign policy on a wide variety of issues, including the conflicts in the Middle East, international economic policy, and relations with European Union member states.
-On the Committee, he serves as the Ranking Member of the Terrorism, Nonproliferation, and Trade Subcommittee.
+On the Committee, he serves as the Chairman of the Europe, Energy, the Environment and Cyber subcommittee.
 His work there, as well as being a lead investigator into the Boston Marathon Bombings, has led to his emergence as an expert in Congress on terrorist organizations, such as ISIL and al Qaeda, and evolving national security threats.
 In fact, Bill traveled to the Middle East in the first Congressional trip to Pakistan following the death of Osama bin Laden.

 ISIL has escalated the risk of violent attacks – whether coordinated or single-cell - with sophisticated social networking and recruitment tactics.
 Their recent attacks have occurred on multiple continents and reveal another game-changing, imminent threat.
 Prior to these attacks, al Qaeda groups represented our primary external terrorist threat in the homeland.
 Now, however, the emerging threat from ISIL is further being escalated by the threat of foreign terrorist fighters who have left their country and returned home after obtaining military training and battlefield experience.

 In 2015, Bill helped lead a Congressional group to the Middle East and Paris in the wake of the Charlie Hebdo attacks of January, 2015.
 The purpose of this trip was to gather information about foreign fighters and the increasing role they are playing in this global war of terror.
 Bill learned firsthand that because of the porous security in many European countries, foreign fighters are able to travel abroad and return home to their Western country with relative ease.